protab/septic/README.md

 ## Exporting under a different name

-The `export` decorator accepts one keyword argument, `name`.
+The `export` decorator accepts a keyword argument `name`.
 It allows to export the given function or class under a different name.
 It doesn't work for methods, though (this limitation can be lifted if there's a demand).